saloot/IPythonClass/Readme.md

 <div class="code"> export PATH= /anaconda:$PATH</div>

-<a name="win" title="Link: null"></a><h2>5.
-Installation on Windows</h2> Installing Anaconda on Windows should be easy.
+<a name="win" title="Link: null"></a><h2>Installation on Windows</h2> Installing Anaconda on Windows should be easy.
 It is automatically added to Path.
 In case of any prospective problem, disabling your anti-virus can be a potential solution.

 <img title="Image: https://d396qusza40orc.cloudfront.net/dsp/img/win.png" alt="window" src="https://d396qusza40orc.cloudfront.net/dsp/img/win.png" width="600">

-<a name="mac" title="Link: null"></a><h2>6.
-Installation on Mac</h2> On MacOS, &nbsp;all you need to do is running the graphical installer.
+<a name="mac" title="Link: null"></a><h2>Installation on Mac</h2> On MacOS, &nbsp;all you need to do is running the graphical installer.
 Anaconda will be automatically added to your path.
 However, in some cases an error message may appear at the installation time which is not a big deal.
 You can simply click <i>Install for me only&nbsp;</i>and go on.

 <img title="Image: https://d396qusza40orc.cloudfront.net/dsp/img/osx.png" alt="window" src="https://d396qusza40orc.cloudfront.net/dsp/img/osx.png" width="600">